classiebit/eventmie-pro-docs/resources/docs/1.5/upgrade.md

-# Upgrade from v1.3.x to v1.4.x
+# Upgrade from v1.4.x to v1.5.x

 ---

->{danger} You must be on v1.3.x to upgrade to v1.4.x.
-Please DO NOT directly upgrade to v1.4.x from v1.2.x.
+>{danger} You must be on v1.4.x to upgrade to v1.5.x.
+Please DO NOT directly upgrade to v1.5.x older than v1.4.x.

 ---